jovotech/learn-jovo/news/2019-02-27-jovo-v2-1/README.md

 * [A `Jovo Logger`class](https://www.jovo.tech/docs/data/logging#jovo-logger) that allows for verbose logging and improved debugging

 Interested in *all the updates*?
 See the [Jovo Framework Changelog](https://github.com/jovotech/jovo-framework/blob/master/CHANGELOG.md) for a more detailed overview.

+## A Big Thank You

+Thanks a lot for all your help to the contributors of this release, including [Renato Alencar](https://github.com/renatoalencar), [Matthew Lieder](https://github.com/IGx89), [scouzinier](https://github.com/kouz75), [Dominik Meissner](https://github.com/dominik-meissner), [Kaan Kilic](https://github.com/KaanKC), [Alex Swetlow](https://github.com/aswetlow), and everyone else who helped with ideas and feature requests in the [Jovo Slack community](https://www.jovo.tech/slack) 👏👏👏.

 **Any thoughts?
 Wishes for Jovo v2.2?
 Let us know in the comments below.**